 Chicken ShawarmaPermeated with an enticing and sorta (but not intimidatingly) exotic blend of spices, these chicken thighs and tender roasted onions and couldn't be easier.

 Oven Roasted Chicken Thighs"Simple."
 "Perfect."
-"The moistest chicken with the crispest skin we've ever had."
-That's what folks are saying about this crowd-pleasing, weeknight-friendly trick.
+"The moistest chicken with the crispiest skin we've ever had."
+That's what folks are saying about this crowd-pleasing, weeknight-friendly chicken trick.

 Middle Eastern Chicken ThighsFast.
 Flavorful.
 And flaunting just enough Middle Eastern flair to intrigue but not frighten anyone.
 Even kids.
 Swear.

 Chicken Thighs with Balsamic Barbecue SauceCome for the chicken.
 Stay for the sauce.
-It's kid friendly.
-Pantry friendly.
+It's kid and pantry friendly.
 Gloriously tangy.
-And wonderfully quick and easy to toss together, even on the most hectic of weeknights.
+And wonderfully quick and easy to toss together, even on the most hectic weeknights.

 Roast Chicken Thighs with LemonShatteringly crisp skin.
 Tender, juicy meat.
 And pan juices you're gonna wanna sop up or soak up rather than let a drop go to waste.

-Breaded Oven Fried Chicken ThighsSometimes less is more.
-Witness these crumb-coated thighs which come together with no fuss and are easily adaptable to whatever you have on hand.
+Breaded Oven Fried Chicken ThighsThese crumb-coated thighs come together with no fuss and can easily be adapted to whatever ingredients you happen to have on hand.